 Related Job Titles for this Occupation:

 - Decorating Consultant

-In the United States, there were 66,500 jobs for Interior Designer in 2016.
+There were about 66,500 jobs for Interior Designer in 2016 (in the United States).
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Interior Designer by 2026.
 The BLS estimates 6,500 yearly job openings in this field.

 The states with the most job growth for Interior Designer are Utah, Oregon, and Colorado.
 Watch out if you plan on working in Mississippi, Pennsylvania, or Wyoming.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Interior Designers is somewhere between $29,970 and $94,130.

 Interior Designers who work in District of Columbia, Alaska, or Rhode Island, make the highest salaries.

 How much do Interior Designers make in each U.S. state?